noahajohn/as-blog/_posts/2016-04-11-predictive-analytics-are-coming.md

 ---
 layout: post
-title:  "Predictive analytics in Wall Street and why they will be huge in auto."
+title:  "Predictive analytics in Wall Street and why it will be huge in auto."
 date:   2016-04-11 06:00
 categories: jekyll
 permalink: /archivers/predictive-analytics-in-wall-street-and-why-they-will-be-huge-in-auto